 - Mix the soymilk, canola oil, and brown sugar in a medium bowl.

 - Pour the soymilk mixture into the flour mixture and stir just until blended.

 - Cook on a waffle iron for 3 to 5 minutes, generously spraying both grills with oil before each waffle.

 Do you want to explore other grains or textures, experience the unique crusts of yeasted waffles, savor treats that taste like pizza or chocolate cake, or blow your friends and family away with what’s possible without eggs and dairy?
-Check out the recipe index.
+Check out some other vegan waffle recipes.
 Go, do it now.